FrankDocu/Lichess-Development-Onboarding/translation_context.md

 When the simul starts, every player starts a game with the host, who gets to play the white pieces.
 The simul ends when all games are complete.=A short explanation about the rules of a simul found on the simul homepage (http://lichess.org/simul) after clicking'More...'

-Create= A button that finalises the creation of some event.
+Create=A button that finalises the creation of some event.
 Found, for insance, at the bottom of the create simul form page (http://lichess.org/simul/new)

 If you select several variants, each player gets to choose which one to play.=Explains the variants checkboxes found on the create simul form page (http://lichess.org/simul/new)